smartcar/javascript-sdk/README.md

 });
 ```

-> NOTE: See the full set of available scopes under "Required Permissions" for each endpoint in the [Smartcar API Reference](https://smartcar.com/docs#get-all-vehicles).
+> NOTE: See the full set of available scopes in the [Smartcar API Reference](https://smartcar.com/docs#get-all-vehicles) under "Required Permissions" for each endpoint.

 ### 3. Launch the authorization flow